Faculty Experts

 Lecturer

-James Keebler served as a visiting professor in the College of Business Administration at the University of Central Florida teaching undergraduate, graduate and executive courses.
-Previously, he was the Charles S. Conklin Chair and Eminent Scholar and Professor of Supply Chain Management at Clayton State University.
+James Keebler is a lecturer of supply chain management at the University of Tennessee, Knoxville’s Haslam College of Business.
+Previously, he was a visiting professor in the College of Business Administration at the University of Central Florida and professor and Charles S. Conklin Chair and Eminent Scholar at Clayton State University.

 Josh King